Key takeaways:

 And dehydration can lead to thicker secretions, which are harder to clear.
 These thick secretions can build up in the back of your nose and block your sinuses, causing headaches, sinus pain, and tenderness.

-Adults need between 90 oz to 125 oz of water each day.
+Adults need between 90 oz and 125 oz of water each day.
 If you’re sick with a cold, try to drink at least this much fluid each day.
 Opt for water and low-sugar electrolyte drinks.
 You can also try chicken soup, which provides hydration from broth and may also give your immune system an extra boost.

 Resting and staying hydrated are well-known self-care treatments for a cold.
 Humidifiers may not be as popular, but using one can also help when you have a cold.